Tracking X-ray Outflows with Optical/IR Footprint Lines: Introduction

 \subsection{General Background}

 Active Galactic Nuclei (AGN) are powered by accretion of matter onto Supermassive Black Holes (SMBHs), with masses $\geq$ 10$^{6}$ ${\rm M\textsubscript{\(\odot\)}}$.
 This process of feeding the SMBH creates large amounts of electromagnetic radiation from the accretion disk of the black hole, which can accelerate winds, and may produce feedback \citep[e.g.,][]{begelman2004a}.
-These winds, if producing efficient feedback, evacuate the bulge of the host galaxy, quenching star formation, which produces the well-known relationship between the mass of the SMBH and the mass of the bulge \citep[e.g.,][]{gebhardt2000a}.
-AGN feedback is observed in two forms: highly-collimated jets and AGN-driven winds.
-Even though jets can be powerful enough to drive feedback, they only occur in only 5-10\% of the AGN population \citep{rafter2009a}.
-Meanwhile, the fact that winds are prevalent in most AGN \citep[e.g.,][]{mullaney2013a, genzel2014a, woo2016a} suggests that they could be the principal feedback mode.
+These winds, if producing efficient feedback, evacuate the bulge of the host galaxy, quenching star formation, which is believed to produce the well-known relationship between the mass of the SMBH and the mass of the bulge \citep[e.g.,][]{gebhardt2000a}.

-While the details of AGN classification and structure have been reviewed numerous times \citep[e.g.,][]{peterson1997a, netzer2015a}, it is useful to briefly summarise them.
-Generally, AGN are classified via their optical emission.
-Type 1 AGNs have broad permitted lines, with full widths at half maximum (FWHM) $>$ 1000 ${\rm km~s^{-1}}$, and narrow forbidden lines, with FWHM $\leq$ 1000 ${\rm km~s^{-1}}$.
-Type 2s have narrow permitted and forbidden lines, and continua typically dominated by starlight from the host galaxy.
-The broad lines observed in Type 1s are formed in a region called the broad line region (BLR), which extends from 10s-100s light days from the AGN and possesses a typical electron density of $n_{H} > 10^{8}$ ${\rm cm^{-3}}$.
-Meanwhile, the narrow components are formed in the narrow-line region (NLR), which extends 10s - 100s pcs from the AGN, and its typical $n_{H}$ is $10^{2} - 10^{6}$ ${\rm cm^{-3}}$.
-The NLR kinematics is consistent with combination of radial outflows (winds) and rotation \cite[e.g.,][]{fischer2017a}.

-Ionised mass outflows are frequently observed as X-ray and UV absorption lines, originating in gas within hundreds of parsecs from the central source \citep[e.g.,][]{crenshaw2003a, crenshaw2012a, king2015a}, or optical emission-lines in the NLR of AGNs \citep[e.g.,][]{crenshaw2005a, muller2011a, fischer2013a, nevin2016a}.
-Spectroscopic observations have shown that the SMBH can drive the outflowing clouds to hundreds of parsecs with velocities up to $\sim$ 0.2c, in the case of broad absorption line (BAL) QSOs \citep[e.g.,][]{rodriguezhidalgo2011a, hamann2013a}, and up to $\sim$ 0.25c, in the case of UFOs \citep{tombesi2010a, tombesi2010b, tombesi2015a}.